hojinYang/spotify_recSys_challenge_2018/readme.md

 Each test files contains same seed pattern as Spotify RecSys Challenge: seed 0, 1, 5, 10, 25, 100, 25r, 100r.
 We also divide challenge set into four categories based on seed pattern by default: (0,1) , (5) , (10,25,100) , (25r,100r)

-For submission, we train our models with four different denoising schemes to train our model.
+For submission, we train our models with four different denoising schemes.
-Each version performs better on one of four different challenge categories.
+Each schemes performs better on one of four different challenge categories.

 ## Run The System